East Asian Yogācāra: Kamakura revival and modernity

+Although a relatively small Hossō sect exists in Japan to this day, its influence diminished due to competition from newer Japanese Buddhist schools like Zen and Pure Land.
 During the Meiji period, as tourism became more common, the Hossō sect was the owner of several famous temples, notably Hōryū-ji and Kiyomizu-dera.
 However, as the Hossō sect had ceased Buddhist study centuries prior, the head priests were not content with giving part of their tourism income to the sect's organization.
 Following the end of World War II, the owners of these popular temples broke away from the Hossō sect, in 1950 and 1965, respectively.
 The sect still maintains Kōfuku-ji and Yakushi-ji.